schroeder-g/Sprint-Challenge--RDBMS-and-API-Intros-java-todos/README.md

 ### Task 3: Stretch Goals

-- [ ] GET /users/users/todos - lists the number of todos each user has that are NOT completed.
+- [ ] GET /users/users/todo - lists the number of todo each user has that are NOT completed.
 Use a custom query to accomplish this!
-  - Users with 0 todos do NOT have to be included in the list
+  - Users with 0 todo do NOT have to be included in the list
   - Order the list by username!

-- [ ] Add in 100 more random users each with a random number (0 - 3) of random todos.
-The todos descriptions should be something random as well.
+- [ ] Add in 100 more random users each with a random number (0 - 3) of random todo.
+The todo descriptions should be something random as well.
 For my example, I picked Pokemon names!